 equipment recommendations... press this button--->

 Lodging info: Call Country Inn & Suites in Wytheville, VA...
 276-223-1058 (ask for BangSteel rate) .
 We strongly recommend lodging at the Country Inn & Suites in Wytheville.
-Current BangSteel rate is 75 dollars per night for 2 persons, and we may use their facility for the classroom work.
+Current BangSteel rate is 75 dollars per night for up to 2 persons, and we often use their breakfast meeting room for the classroom work.
 If you will be lodging elsewhere, please let us know in your early correspondence with us, as this may affect the venue of our classroom sessions.

-The introductory course is a two day course, offered primarily on Friday and Saturday, 9AM until around 4:30PM.
-The cost of this class is 340 dollars.
+The introductory course is a two day course, offered primarily on Friday and Saturday, 9:30AM until around 4:00PM. (firing stops and post briefing and discussion begins at 3:30PM.
+The cost of this class is 400 dollars.
 You will learn enough about long range riflery in our introductory course to pursue further studies and skills on your own, or you may decide to return for more in depth, individualized training at a later date.
 (Email for weekday course offerings).

 Day clinic pricing is as follows:

 Please realize... weather can change, and we are geared up to handle the classes come rain or shine.
-We have a sheltered area to shoot from in the case of rain, and as for wind, it's good to get wind practice!
+We will erect shelter in case of rain, and as long as wind is staying under 20 MPH, we'll be fine to work.
 When you request class dates to be held for you, make sure you do plan on attending, regardless of weather.
 If weather is extremely inclement, we will cancel the class, and refund your money, and re-schedule you for another date (if you wish to do so).
 Otherwise, we'll be shooting.
 Remember our motto: "This ain't golf." :)

 Full two day course schedule follows...